maanasb01/kaapi-guardrails/development.md

 When you start the Docker Compose stack, it uses `localhost` by default, with different ports for each service (backend, frontend, adminer, etc).

-When you deploy it to production (or staging), it will deploy each service in a different subdomain, like `api.example.com` for the backend and `dashboard.example.com` for the frontend.
+When you deploy it to production (or staging), it will deploy each service in a different subdomain, like `api.example.com` for the backend.

-In the guide about [deployment](deployment.md) you can read about Traefik, the configured proxy.
-That's the component in charge of transmitting traffic to each service based on the subdomain.

 If you want to test that it's all working locally, you can edit the local `.env` file, and change: